louisabricot/devops101/README.md

 kubeworker3 ansible_host=192.168.56.7
 ```

-> :warning: The script to generate the inventory file is very basic: it only sets one kubemaster and does not check the value of the `NUM_NODES` value.
+> :warning: The script to generate the inventory file is very basic: it only sets one kubemaster and does not check the value of the `NUM_NODES` variable.

 ### Utilizing Ansible Roles

 Ansible roles organize and package automation tasks, variables, and configurations into a reusable unit.
 By breaking down the Kubernetes cluster setup into roles, it becomes easier to manage and update specific components or configurations independently, promoting consistency and simplifying deployment across different environments.

 To start, we define three roles, corresponding to our inventory groups:
-- *k8s_master* installs Docker, configure Kubernetes core components, Calico network, and generates a token for workers to join the cluster.
+- *k8s_master* (corresponding to the kubemaster role) installs Docker, configures Kubernetes core components, Calico network, and generates a token for workers to join the cluster.
-- *k8s_worker* installs Docker and joins the Kubernetes cluster.
+- *k8s_worker* (corresponding to the kuberworker role) installs Docker and joins the Kubernetes cluster.
-- the *common* directory will store tasks that are common to both *k8s_master* and *k8s_worker* roles.
+- and finally, the *common* role stores tasks that are common to both *k8s_master* and *k8s_worker* roles.

 ```markdown
 .